Skip to main content Skip to search Skip to main navigation

 What you can do yourself

-Even though hair loss is often a complex issue, there are things you can do to help yourself.
+Even though hair loss is often a complex issue, there are steps you can take yourself to provide support.
+In our article Stopping Hair Loss in Men, you can learn about the preventive options available.

-At the same time, researchers are working intensively to develop new and effective solutions.
-This is exactly where we come in: with 8T3 Essentials and the active ingredient sCD83, we are creating innovative ways – for new growth and new self-confidence.
+At the same time, research is working intensively on developing new and effective solutions.
+This is exactly where we come in: with 8T3 Essentials and the active ingredient sCD83, we are creating innovative approaches that go beyond what is already known – for renewed hair growth and renewed self-confidence.

 By the way: It's not just the hair on our heads that can concern us.
 Our eyelashes also play an important role in our self-confidence.
 They frame our eyes, give them expression, and make them shine.
 But what if changes occur here too?
 In our article “Eyelash Growth”, you can learn how eyelashes grow, what factors influence the cycle, and what options are available to support growth.